moratilla/www.moratilla.com/_projects/knife-proxmox.md

 Abstra and Taric had chef installations and I was not very satisfied with them, as they were installed as prototypes and were not refactored to keep deployments unified.
-So I moved all the legacy code to a new chef server intallation and upgraded all the recipes to allow the maintaining of the service.
-Also, I came up with the neccessity of a faster way to test my recipes and deployments.
+So I moved all the legacy code to a new chef server installation and upgraded all the recipes to allow the maintaining of the service.
+Also, I came up with the necessity of a faster way to test my recipes and deployments.
   OpenVZ were containers, faster than Virtual Machines, so I started to work with them and found them very useful.